developer-friendly/blog/docs/posts/0007-oidc-authentication.md

 in a specific repository to access AWS Parameter Store securely.
 This may be the repository of your infrastructure or your applications trying to read the secure secrets from AWS Parameter Store and passing them to runner.
-- [x] The hard requirement is to avoid storing any credentials in GitHub Secrets and use OIDC mechanism to authenticate the runner jobs to the AWS services instead.
+- [x] The hard requirement for our scenario is to avoid storing any credentials in GitHub Secrets and use OIDC mechanism to authenticate the runner jobs to the AWS services instead.

 That said, let's simplify the definitions above with our example.

-- The user is the entity trying to access a service, e.g., a runner job in GitHub Actions.
+- The *user* (1) is the entity trying to access a service, e.g., a runner job in GitHub Actions trying to access the services of AWS.
+{ .annotate }

+    1. As in, it is using the services of the service provider, hence, the user.

 - The service provider is the service the user is trying to access, e.g., AWS Parameter Store.
-- The identity provider is the service that authenticates the user, e.g., GitHub Actions.
-(1)
+- The Open ID Connect identity provider is the service that authenticates the user, e.g., GitHub Actions (1).
+It can be a separate entity from the Identity Provider, but in our case, it is the same.
 { .annotate }

     1. GitHub Actions is an identity provider to each of the jobs running inside